tyano/strict/CONTRIBUTING.md

 # Contributed Code #

-In order to keep *struct* completely free and unencumbered by copyright, all new contributors to the *struct* code base are asked to dedicate their contributions to the public domain.
-If you want to send a patch or enhancement for possible inclusion in the *struct* source tree, please accompany the patch with the following
+In order to keep *strict* completely free and unencumbered by copyright, all new contributors to the *strict* code base are asked to dedicate their contributions to the public domain.
+If you want to send a patch or enhancement for possible inclusion in the *strict* source tree, please accompany the patch with the following
 statement:

     The author or authors of this code dedicate any and all copyright interest